Frequently Asked Questions

 A: Please address a motivated request with documents attesting the leave necessity to Mr. James Sellaro by email at email@example.com

 .
 In case of health reasons, you need to present of medical certificate.

 Q: I am not sure if I am fulfilling my degree requirements.
 How can I find out?

-A: Please get in touch by email with Dr Laurent Neury or Dr Victor Willi, writing in detail what your problem is.
+A: Please get in touch by email with Dr Laurent Neury or Mr Diego Gutierrez, writing in detail what your problem is.

 Q: I have a scheduling problem regarding a course, or would like to de-register from a courses.
 What should I do?